 The 1895 Cotton States and International Exposition was notable for its social impact.
-With a rise in multiple institutions that would come to be known as Historically Black Colleges and Universities and new economic opportunities for African Americans, Atlanta began to see a rise in African-American entrepreneurs.
+With a rise in black colleges and new economic opportunities for African Americans, Atlanta began to see a rise in African-American entrepreneurs.

 A "Negro Building" intended to highlight the economic accomplishments of African Americans was added to the fair, although the Exposition was segregated.